any-docs/css/content/guides/flexible_box_layout/basic_concepts/index.md

 Where the `flex-grow` property deals with adding space in the main axis, the `flex-shrink` property controls how it is taken away.
 If we do not have enough space in the container to lay out our items, and `flex-shrink` is set to a positive integer, then the item can become smaller than the `flex-basis`.
 As with `flex-grow`, different values can be assigned in order to cause one item to shrink faster than others — an item with a higher value set for `flex-shrink` will shrink faster than its siblings that have lower values.

-An item can shrink down to its {{cssxref("min-content")}} size.
+An item can shrink down to its `min-content` size.
 This minimum size is taken into account while working out the actual amount of shrinkage that will happen, which means that `flex-shrink` has the potential to appear less consistent than `flex-grow` in behavior.
 We'll therefore take a more detailed look at how this algorithm works in the article [Controlling ratios of items along the main axis](/guides/Flexible_box_layout/Controlling_flex_item_ratios).

 > [!NOTE]
 > These values for `flex-grow` and `flex-shrink` are proportions.
 Typically if we had all of our items set to `flex: 1 1 200px` and then wanted one item to grow at twice the rate, we would set that item to `flex: 2 1 200px`.
 However you could also use `flex: 10 1 200px` and `flex: 20 1 200px` if you wanted.

 ### Shorthand values for the flex properties

-You will very rarely see the `flex-grow`, `flex-shrink`, and `flex-basis` properties used individually; instead they are combined into the {{cssxref("flex")}} shorthand.
+You will very rarely see the `flex-grow`, `flex-shrink`, and `flex-basis` properties used individually; instead they are combined into the `flex` shorthand.
 The `flex` shorthand allows you to set the three values in this order — `flex-grow`, `flex-shrink`, `flex-basis`.

 The live sample below allows you to test out the different values of the flex shorthand; remember that the first value is `flex-grow`.
 Giving this a positive value means the item can grow.
 The second is `flex-shrink` — with a positive value the items can shrink, but only if their total values overflow the main axis.
 The final value is `flex-basis`; this is the value the items are using as their base value to grow and shrink from.